The end of an era for entertainment in Dublin as the Theatre Royal closes.

 The closing of the Royal is a sad occasion for me considering I spent so many years here.

-Noel Purcell recalls the tough times and hard work when starting out at the Royal, but then the people came in their thousands to see the performances.
+Actor of stage and screen Noel Purcell recalls the tough times and hard work when starting out at the Theatre Royal when the people came in their thousands.
 He recalls a gag they used to crack during the war.

 Come to the Royal.
 It's cheaper than lighting a fire.

 The war years gave the actors and entertainers time to hone their craft as they set out to put on a fresh show each week for audiences.
 Noel Purcell applauds the work of dialogue writer Dick Forbes in helping to keep the theatre going.
-Dick's daughter Pauline who also looks back fondly on her time growing up in the Theatre Royal, which has given her both happy and terrifying memories.
+Dick Forbes' daughter Pauline fondly recalls her time growing up in the Theatre Royal, which has given her both happy and terrifying memories.

-Noel also pays homage to the regular visitors to the Royal.
+Noel Purcell also pays tribute to the regular visitors to the venue.

 They got to know us and we got to know them.
 They were wonderful days and now it's going to close.

-Both Noel and Pauline lament the loss of the Theatre Royal.
+Both Noel Purcell and Pauline Forbes lament the loss of the Theatre Royal.

 Some of you old timers looking in at us now.
 You spent many happy days here.
 Didn't you?
 Well they were happy days for us giving you that pleasure.